Aqsunqur Mosque: Exterior

-The general layout of the mosque consists of a large open courtyard (sahn) enclosed by four arcades (riwaqs).
+The general layout of the mosque consists of a large open sahn enclosed by four riwaqs.
 There are three main entrances with the main portal opening into the western arcade.
 The latter consists of a large pointed arch with corbels on the front edges of its roof.
-Facing the courtyard is the dikka ("tribune") from which the Qur'an is recited.
+Facing the courtyard is the dikka from which the Qur'an is recited.
 The structure uses Western European-style capitals that Islamic architecture expert Doris Behrens-Abouseif believes were taken from Crusader-era structures in the Levant.

 Kujuk's mausoleum is situated at the portal's northern side and has two facades facing the street.
 Of the two alternative entrances, one opens into the southern arcade while the other opens between the northern and western arcades.
 Unlike other tombs in Cairo, Kujuk's mausoleum, which predates the mosque, is not aligned according to the qibla ("orientation with Mecca") and instead is aligned with the street.
 This structure is the principal feature unique to other major mosques in Egypt.

 Above the prayer hall sits a brick one-bay dome carried on four brick squinches.
 A large brick dome supported by brick squinches is also situated atop the mausoleum of Kujuk.
 However, the latter has a pendentive below each squinch.
 When the mosque was originally built this technique of using plain squinches was considered archaic.